 Receive selected content straight into your inbox.

 Human rights activists point out that the project will allow Chinese officials to track, identify, monitor, and punish relatives of “criminals” if they are unable to catch the “culprit.”
 Even though authorities state that people are giving DNA samples of their own free will, the argument falls flat when we consider that the people are living under an authoritarian regime and thus do not have the freedom to refuse without facing consequences.
 In fact, one Chinese person unwillingly gave his blood since refusing to do so would have led to his home being marked as a “black household.”
-This would restrict his family’s access to hospitals, transportation, and so on.
+This would restrict his family’s access to hospitals, transportation, etc.

 “The ability of the authorities to discover who is most intimately related to whom, given the context of the punishment of entire families as a result of one person’s activism, is going to have a chilling effect on society as a whole,” Maya Wang, a China researcher for Human Rights Watch, said to The New York Times.
 Many fear that Beijing will use fake DNA evidence as proof to convict people they do not like.
-For instance, if a pro-democracy person is their target, the Chinese regime only needs to retrieve his DNA sample that they have already collected, plant it at a crime scene, and then arrest the person under charges of being linked to the crime.
+For instance, if a pro-democracy person is their target, the Chinese regime only needs to retrieve the DNA sample they have already collected, plant it at a crime scene, and then arrest the person under charges of being linked to the crime.

 American company involvement